freedrikp/EDAN70/HandIn/README.txt

 All programs are compiled by using the Makefile except the EDAN70 program which is coded in java.
 This have to be compiled on it's own by including the ssj.jar file.
 This is done like this: javac -cp .:ssj.jar decision trees/*.java and then it can be run like this: java -cp .:ssj.jar decision trees.EDAN70.

 makePlot.m is a matlab script that plots all files located in the plots directory.
+The plots will be saved in the directory called matlab in .jpeg format.

 The measurements directory contains raw laser range data that we have gathered.
 These can be used for input to parsermain.